This course summarizes statistical and probabilistic methods used in applied Computer Science.

 The term 'final examination' encompasses both the regular examination and the first re-examination.

 Courses in mathematics (analysis), programming, computer science and statistics equivalent to obligatory courses on D- or F-programme.

 If the course is discontinued, students may request to be examined during the following two academic years.

-Written assignments and a project (INL1; 6 credits).
+Written assignments and a project (INL1; 6 higher education credits).

 Please discuss with the course leader.

 In this course, the EECS code of honor applies, see:

 This course overlaps with DD2420 Probabilistic Graphical Model.